Stochastic Sign Descent Methods: New Algorithms and Better Theory: Convergence Theory

-The above issue of distributed signSGD stems from the biasedness of the $\sign$ operator which completely ignores the magnitudes of local gradients of all nodes.
-We resolve this issue by designing a novel distributed sign-based method--{\em Stochastic Sign Descent with Momentum (SSDM)}--including two additional layers: {\em stochastic sign} and {\em momentum}.
+We design a distributed sign-based method--{\em Stochastic Sign Descent with Momentum (SSDM)}--including two additional layers: {\em stochastic sign} and {\em momentum}.
+Each worker uses its own stochastic samples or stochastic-gradient oracle for the shared objective.

 Motivated by SPB assumption, we introduce our new notion of {\em stochastic sign} to replace the usual deterministic $\sign$.

 \begin{definition}[Stochastic Sign] We define the stochastic sign operator $\widetilde{\sign}:\R^d\to\R^d$ via